Table of Contents

 sudo dnf config-manager --add-repo http://download.opensuse.org/repositories/home:mhsabbagh/Fedora_Rawhide/home:mhsabbagh.repo sudo dnf install green-recorder

 You can install Green recorder using your AUR helper:

 The program requires the pydbus python module, install it first:

 The source code is available to download via: https://github.com/green-project/green-recorder/archive/master.zip.
 You can simply download it and install the dependencies on your distribution (gir1.2-appindicator3, gawk, python-gobject, python-urllib3, x11-utils, ffmpeg, pydbus, pulseaudio, xdg-open (or xdg-utils), python-configparser, imagemagick).
 And then run:

 Make sure you are running it with Python 2.
 It doesn’t work currently with Python 3.

 Please Like, Share and Comment your valuable thoughts 🙂

 Thanks for patronizing Ultimate Tech.
-This post is about, "How to Install Green Recorder in Linux, Ubuntu, Fedora, etc.?".
+This post is about, "How to Install Green Recorder in Linux, Ubuntu, Fedora, etc.?" and last updated on August 8, 2017.
 I am sure your visit to us must be quite satisfying and in line with your expectations from us.
 Just in case, it’s not as you expected from us or if you are facing any problem, kindly forward your feedback’s directly to us by leaving a Comment below.
 And, get assured response from my side.
 Your feedback’s and suggestions are extremely valuable to us.
-This Post is written by the team of Ultimate Tech.
+This Post is written by Harman Singh Hira.
 There is not any source, if any, then already mentioned so Copying or using this post’s content for your own site is not allowed.
 If anyone do so, get ready for facing DMCA.
 Please, if you like this post then share on your social networking sites.
 Assuring you of our best service always.